 Pets also might not enjoy fireworks or having guests over at your home.
 This fear doesn’t just make animals miserable, it can also be a danger.
 They go into fight or flight mode and are more prone to getting lost.
 Here are ways to keep your animals happy(ish) and safe on New Year’s Eve.

 Make sure your pet is microchipped.
 It significantly increases your animal’s chances of getting home if you’re separated.
-Have your pet microchipped at our Adopt & Shop store in Culver City!
+Have your pet microchipped at your vet or local clinic.

 If you end up separated from your pet, there are several ways to maximize your chances of getting your dog or cat back home.
 The first step you need to take is getting your pet external ID.
 Your animal needs a well-fitting collar.
 You shouldn’t be able to fit more than two fingers between the collar and your pet’s neck.